Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss a tip!

 Depending on how many RAM modules are already installed, those existing RAM sticks might be using up all of the motherboard’s RAM slots.

 You didn’t mention how old this machine is, but since it came with Windows 7 on it there’s a good chance that it contains four 2GB RAM sticks.
-If so, that almost certainly means there are no empty RAM slots available for adding extra RAM.
+If so, that likely means there are no empty RAM slots available for adding extra RAM.

 You’ll first need to determine if the way you use the computer will allow you to really benefit from the upgrade.